akhilrxz/STM32-INTERNSHIP-WORKSHOP-PHYTEC-INDIA/README.md

 # STM32-INTERNSHIP-WORKSHOP-PHYTEC-INDIA

 Welcome to my STM32 workshop repository!
-This project is a culmination of various exercises and implementations conducted during my workshop on the STM32 Cortex-M architecture, specifically using the PHYTEC InDIA environment.
+This project is a culmination of various exercises and implementations conducted during my workshop on the STM32 Cortex-M architecture in PHYTEC INDIA .

 ***********************************************Overview*********************************************************